Press "Enter" to skip to content

 The following videos and text reference material from an article written by Dr. Sarah Bass entitled Use of Eye-Tracking and Gaze Pattern Analysis to Test Health Messages in Low-Literacy Groups

-Eye-tracking was especially helpful in understanding how best to design materials for low-literacy groups, providing tangible evidence of how tracking of text is directly related to comprehension as well as intended or actual behavior.
-Eye tracking output can clearly differentiate whether an individual is reading text as expected or if he/she instead has to read and then re-read sections because of literacy ability.
+Eye-tracking was used on a project that developed literacyappropriate education about bioterrorism for low-literacy adults.
+Eye tracking output can clearly differentiate whether an individual is reading text as expected or if they instead have to read and then re-read sections because of literacy ability.
 If presented with material that is above literacy and/or numeracy levels, eye tracking can be used to show areas where individuals have difficulty accessing the content, which can then be related to other outcome measures.
-The Risk Communication Laboratory is continuing to use these methods as a method to test developed health communication messages to ensure that they meet the needs of individuals with all literacy abilities.

 Below are two clips of the eye movements of a subject using eye tracking software.
 Eye-tracking can produce vivid data that shows not only gaze duration (green dots; the size indicates the length of the gaze) but also gaze pattern (blue line).